krishlibran/R-Assignment-1-Production-Audit/README.md

 | CNC_Lathe        | 1       |
 | Milling_Machine  | 1       |

-Solution from R: 3 operators forgot to log in their downtime
+Solution from R: ```3 operators forgot to log in their downtime``` for details, refer [Task_1.R](https://github.com/krishlibran/R-Assignment-1-Production-Audit/blob/cf868b543fae3d50a803b66b054dc3a8634898cc/Task_1.R#L1-L5)

 Task 2: Filter for Bottlenecks.
 Create a new data frame using filter() that only contains records where Downtime_Minutes is greater than 30.
 We only care about major stops.